ahundt/sharpDARTS/README.md

-# sharpDARTS: Faster, More Accurate Differentiable Architecture Search
+# sharpDARTS: Faster and More Accurate Differentiable Architecture Search

 ![Differentiable Hyperparameter Search Example Graph](img/multi_channel_net_2x2_x2x2x2.svg)

-Please cite [sharpDARTS: Faster, More Accurate Differentiable Architecture Search](http://arxiv.org/abs/1903.09900) if you use this code as part of your research!
+Please cite [sharpDARTS: Faster and More Accurate Differentiable Architecture Search](http://arxiv.org/abs/1903.09900) if you use this code as part of your research!
 By using any part of the code you are agreeing to comply with our permissive Apache 2.0 license.

 ```
 @article{hundt2019sharpdarts,